Fumnanya92/Configuration-Management-With-Helm/README.md

 In Jenkins, go to Manage Jenkins > Manage Credentials.
 Add a new Secret Text credential:
 ID: kubeconfig
-Secret: Contents of your ~/.kube/config file.
+Secret: Contents of your updated ~/.kube/config file.
 This file contains the configuration and credentials for kubectl to access your Minikube cluster.
 ![image](https://github.com/user-attachments/assets/21a690a9-fd41-4a4f-8841-5e19b3a2a771)

 reference video: https://youtu.be/fodA9rM5xoo